opencog/sensory/README.md

 [Data Type Definition](https://en.wikipedia.org/wiki/Document_type_definition),
 which is used by web browsers to figure out what kind of HTML is being delivered (although the DTD is meant to be general enough for "any" use.)
-Other examples include [Interface Sescription Languages](https://en.wikipedia.org/wiki/Interface_description_language), the X.500 and LDAP schemas, as well as SNMP.
+Other examples include [Interface Description Languages](https://en.wikipedia.org/wiki/Interface_description_language), the X.500 and LDAP schemas, as well as SNMP.